Public relations tools and activities

 Events are opportunities for business people to gain exposure for their businesses, promote new products or services and make sure accurate information reaches targeted customers.

 From a sales point of view, events are a chance to counter customer doubts and build customer confidence.
 They can also help you research your market and competitors, and build your mailing list.
+Make sure you go to the event prepared with marketing materials to disseminate and a way to collect information and customer details.

 Trade shows are an opportunity for businesses to compete in their industry and share information with people in similar lines of work.
 Learn more about promoting your business at trade shows and exhibitions.